BioJulia/GenomicAnnotations.jl/README.md

 delete!(@genes(chr, :pseudo))
 ```

-After modifying the annotations, `printgbk(io, chr)` can be used to write it to a file.
+After modifying the annotations, `printgbk(io, chr)` can be used to write them to a file.
 ```
 open("updated.gbk", "w") do f
     printgbk(f, chr)